|Position:||Assistant Coach - Wide Receivers|

-Jordan Payton became UCLA’s all-time receptions leader during the 2015 campaign and will attempt to become the first Bruin to ever catch 200 career passes during the bowl game.
-He also moved up to third on the all-time receiving yards list.
-Thomas Duarte earned second-team all-conference honors after registering 10 touchdown catches which ranks fourth on the all-time school single-season list.
+Jordan Payton became UCLA’s all-time receptions leader during the 2015 campaign and became the first Bruin to ever catch 200 career passes.
+He also moved up to third on the all-time receiving yards list and ranked among the nation's top 25 in receiving yards (1,106) and receiving yards per game (85.1).
+Thomas Duarte earned second-team all-conference honors after registering 10 touchdown catches which ranks fourth on the all-time school single-season list and was 17th in the NCAA.
 Devin Fuller moved up to the top six in career receptions.

 In 2014, Coach Yarber saw two of his Bruin receivers produce top-10 all-time reception totals - Payton's 67 catches ranked sixth on the UCLA single-season list and Fuller's 59 catches ranked 10th.
 Payton's total of 954 receiving yards rated ninth on that all-time school list.
 In addition, Duarte was 15th in the NCAA in yards per reception (19.29 yards per catch).

 In year two at UCLA, Yarber helped senior Shaq Evans, a fourth-round selection in the 2014 NFL Draft, finish up his career ranked tied for 10th on the school's all-time reception list.
 Evans earned an invite to the Senior Bowl and the NFL combine after catching nine scoring passes in 2013, tied for ninth on the all-time school list.
 Fuller, Payton and Devin Lucien each nearly doubled their first-year production.